chr-dev16/DS_ML_DL_projects/README.md

 ## Deep Neural Networks

-For our course mini-project we selected the task of hand gesture recognition.
+For our course project we selected the task of hand gesture recognition.
 We took 468 photos, segmented them and performed image classification through a newly developed CNN and via transfer learning.

 ## Segmentation of Satellite Imagery